webplatform/docs/tutorials/layout_fundamentals/index.md

 The border on the left of this text has its size specified in pixels.
 The border on the right has its size specified in ems.
 In your sample CSS file, change the size of the font to see how the border on the right adjusts but the border on the left does not.

 For other devices, other length units are appropriate.
 There is more information about this in a later page of this tutorial.
-For full details of the values and units that you can use, see [[Values]] in the CSS Specification.
+For full details of the values and units that you can use, see "Values" in the CSS Specification.

 === Text layout ===